Dr. med. Dirk Manski

 Prostate Laser Vaporization (Greenlight KTP Laser)

-Devices of different power are available for laser vaporization of the prostate: the first generation KTP laser has a power of 80 watts, devices of the second and third generation have a power of 120 or 180 watts.
+Devices of different powers are available for laser vaporization of the prostate: the first-generation KTP laser has a power of 80 watts, and devices of the second and third generations have a power of 120 or 180 watts.
 Synonyms: Greenlight laser therapy, photoselective prostate vaporization.
 Review literature: (Kuntz, 2006).

 .